AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Methodology

-The weak adversary does not know in advance what the user will utter, so the jailbreak audio $x^0+\delta$ should maintain sufficient universality across different user prompts $x^u$.

-To achieve universality, we assume that the adversary has a set of normal user prompts $\{x_1^u,\cdots, x_k^u\}$ based on which multiple losses are computed and their average loss is used to compute the desired perturbation $\delta$.
+The weak adversary does not know in advance what the user will utter, so jailbreak audio $x^0+\delta$ should maintain sufficient universality across different user prompts $x^u$.
+To achieve this, we assume the adversary has a set of normal user prompts $\{x_1^u,\cdots, x_K^u\}$, e.g., obtained from publicly available datasets~\cite{Mini_Omni,LLaSM} or uttered by the adversary.
+Then, multiple losses are computed, and their average is used to compute perturbation $\delta$.
 Formally, we devise the optimization problem for the weak adversary as follows:

-We remark that the adversary can easily obtain such a set of normal prompts $\{x_1^u,\cdots, x_k^u\}$, e.g., from a publicly available dataset~\cite{Mini_Omni,LLaSM} or uttered by the adversary.

-This idea of universality can also be adopted for the strong adversary which can free the adversary from crafting a specific perturbation for each individual user prompt, thus improving the attack efficiency and convenience.
-Assume that the adversary has a set of user prompts $\{x_1^0,\cdots, x_k^0\}$ each of which $x_i^0$ asks the target \smodelname to provide harmful suggestions, where the response will begin with a positive prefix $y_t^i$.
+This universality idea can also be adopted for the strong adversary, freeing them from crafting specific perturbations for each individual user prompt, thus improving attack efficiency and convenience.
+Assume the adversary has a set of user prompts $\{x_1^0,\cdots, x_K^0\}$ where each $x_i^0$ asks the target \smodelname to provide harmful suggestions, with response beginning with positive prefix $y_t^i$.
 We devise the optimization problem for the strong adversary as follows:

-where $\epsilon>0$ is a given parameter used to restrict the magnitude of perturbation $\delta$, since too large perturbation $\delta$ will significantly impact the malicious instruction of the audio $x^0_i$, destroying the correspondence between the carrying audio $x^0_i$ and expected response $y_t^i$ that the universal perturbation $\delta$ relies on.
+where $\epsilon>0$ is a hyperparameter limiting perturbation magnitude $\delta$, since too large $\delta$ will significantly impact the malicious instruction of audio $x^0_i$, destroying correspondence between carrying audio $x^0_i$ and expected response $y_t^i$ that universal perturbation $\delta$ relies on.